Poly Prep: Major primary school expansion

-In the 2006–2007 school year, a modern expansion was added onto the Park Slope building.
+In the 2006–2007 school year, an expansion was added to the Park Slope building.
 In April 2009, Poly Prep's Lower School won the Lucy B. Moses Award from the New York Landmarks Conservancy as an outstanding example of historic preservation and renovation.

-Child abuse claims
+Child abuse

 The school was the subject of a federal lawsuit filed in the United States District Court for the Eastern District of New York in Brooklyn in 2009 centering on the sexual assault of students by Philip Foglietta, the head football coach from 1966 to 1991.

 The allegations surfaced during Foglietta's first year at the school, during the tenure of Headmaster J. Folwell Scull, who was the head of Poly Prep from 1949 to 1970.
 They persisted during the tenure of William M. Williams, who was the headmaster from 1970 to 2000.
 Despite ongoing accusations of rape and molestation, no action was taken for 25 years, until Foglietta's contract was not renewed in 1991.
 However, even then, the school announced that Foglietta had decided to retire and made no mention of the abuse.

 Alumni continued to press the matter, and eventually Williams's successor, David Harman, wrote to alumni in 2002 that the school had "recently [emphasis added] received credible allegations" of abuse—36 years after the first report of molestation.

 Two years later 12 victims filed suit in state court, but the suit was dismissed due to New York State's statute of limitations.
 However, U.S. District Court Judge Frederic Block subsequently ruled that portions of the suit could proceed in federal court.
 The suit was settled for $10 million in December 2012.
 On February 21, 2014, the school issued what the Wall Street Journal called "a sweeping apology" for the abuse and the school's failure over the decades to respond appropriately when victims revealed their abuse.
 Headmaster Harman and the chairman of the board of trustees, Scott Smith, subsequently resigned.
 A permanent memorial to the victims of the abuse was placed in a prominent location of the campus.